 Thyroid medication is essentially a hormone replacement that can replace the lacking hormone in the body, or help balance imbalanced hormone.
 Thyroid hormone is incredibly important to keep ourselves alive and is given when the thyroid hormone is imbalanced and insufficient.

 Why I Don’t Think Thyroid Medication Is The End Of The World

 Most women that I come into contact with, whether they be my clients or readers of my blog, are all on a mission to get off thyroid medication as soon as possible.
 They ask me when I got off mine, and how quickly they can expect to get off theirs.
 And let’s be honest… being medicated is never an ideal situation.
 It’s a sign that something is off in our body, and it propels us to want to fix it to the point where we no longer need the medication.
 It also comes with unpleasant side effects, and sometimes high cost.

 Here’s the thing though… I don’t think that thyroid medication is the end of the world.

-As previously stated, thyroid hormone is incredibly crucial in the body.
+As previously stated, the thyroid hormone is incredibly crucial in the body.
 We need it to stay alive, to regulate our body temperature, and to keep the rest of our hormones in balance.
 And all too often, women get their Hashimoto’s, hypothyroid, or thyroid disorder diagnosis fairly late in the game.
 If we’ve been in an imbalanced state for weeks, months, and sometimes years, our body often needs support to come back into balance.